Car-free in and aroundBedfordBedfordshire

 - As well as making military history, Bletchley Park pioneered crucial new technology.
 The cryptanalysts and engineers who worked there invented the earliest forms of today’s computers and launched the information age, changing the world in extraordinary ways.

-- Visitors can also get 2 for 1 entry to the neighbouring National Museum of Computing.
-It’s open on Thursday and weekend afternoons with the galleries housing the Colossus (a reconstruction of the world’s first electronic computer, built to decrypt German messages) open every day.
+- National Museum of Computing is open on Thursday and weekend afternoons with the galleries housing the Colossus (a reconstruction of the world’s first electronic computer, built to decrypt German messages) open every day.

 3. Be a Pilgrim with Bunyan